nkanderson/ECE510-challenges/challenge-09/README.md

 ## Challenge 9: LSTM Model

-Having used the Heilmeier Questions above and to determine the target for hardware acceleration as anomaly detection inference for weather data, a Long Short-Term Memory (LSTM) Autoencoder algorithm was chosen with guidance from ChatGPT.
+Having used the Heilmeier Questions above to determine the target for hardware acceleration as anomaly detection inference for weather data, a Long Short-Term Memory (LSTM) Autoencoder algorithm was chosen with guidance from ChatGPT.
 Data for the training was retrieved on April 16, 2025 from the [NOAA.gov archive for global marine data](https://www.ncei.noaa.gov/data/global-marine/archive/).
 The dataset for March, 2025 ([202503.tar.gz](https://www.ncei.noaa.gov/data/global-marine/archive/202503.tar.gz)) was chosen as the source.
 Specific data within that dataset were chosen based on whether there was a significant amount of source data present for training or testing inference.

 With ChatGPT assistance, the model was trained on six features from the dataset: air temperature, sea surface temperature, sea level pressure, wind speed, wave height, and wave period.
 The raw data was made ready for training using a preprocessing script, within a training script which created files for the model itself, the weights, and a scaler, used to normalize new data to the model training data.
 The training script was configured to generate these files so that the inference script could be run separately, and ultimately, so that the weights could be used inside the hardware acceleration chiplet.